Thamaraiselvi18/nebula-supermarket-ops-agent/README.md

 Telegram Update
       │
       ▼
-Check update_id
+Check update_id in processed_updates
       │
  ┌────┴────┐
  ▼         ▼
 Existing   New
  │         │
  ▼         ▼
-Ignore    Process
+Ignore    Process + store update_id
-            │
-            ▼
-       Store update_id
 ```

-Business operations can also use idempotency keys where required.
+Independently, `finalize_bill` accepts an `idempotency_key`; a retried finalize call with the same key replays the cached result instead of re-decrementing stock.
+Two independent layers — either one alone prevents a double-bill.

 ---